 - Data discovery.
-You can use Tableau Catalog to search for databases, tables, and data sources to analyze in Tableau and connect to them from the search results.
+In Tableau Desktop or Tableau web authoring, you can use Tableau Catalog to search for databases, tables, data sources, and virtual connections to analyze in Tableau and connect to them from the search results.

-Starting in 2019.3, Tableau Catalog is available in the Data Management Add-on to Tableau Server and Tableau Online.
+Starting in 2019.3, Tableau Catalog is available as part of the Data Management offering for Tableau Server and Tableau Cloud.
 When the product key is active and enabled, the catalog features described above are integrated into the product you're using, so you can work with the data where you find it.

 How Tableau Catalog works

-Tableau Catalog discovers and indexes all the content on your site—workbooks, data sources, sheets, and flows—to gather metadata about the content.
+Tableau Catalog discovers and indexes all the content on your site—workbooks, metrics, data sources, sheets, virtual connections, and flows—to gather metadata about the content.
 From the metadata, databases and tables (also referred to as external assets) are identified.
-Knowing the relationships between the content and the external assets enables Tableau to display the lineage of the content and assets.
-Tableau Catalog also enables users to connect to external assets using Tableau Server or Tableau Online.
+Knowing the relationships between the content and the external assets enables Tableau to display the lineage of the content and external assets.
+Tableau Catalog also enables users to connect to external assets using Tableau Server or Tableau Cloud.